-Budaya pemakanan halal di Kuala Terengganu: perspektif shariah (Istitābat al-‘Srab)
+Budaya pemakanan halal di Kuala Terengganu: perspektif shariah (Istitābat al-‘Arab)

 Keywords:Halalan Tayyiban, Haram, Halal food culture, Istitābat Al-‘Arab, Kuala Terengganu

 Different cultures possess particular uniqueness in their culinary styles.
-Members in a society connect with each other through similar food patterns.
-People from different cultural backgrounds consume different foods with different culinary styles including ingredients used, preparation methods and consumption habits.
-Variations in food culture are basically due to different situations faced which vary according to different societies.
-Religion is perceived to play a part in shaping Kuala Terengganu’s food culture along with availability of food sources, geographical background, and historical background as well as migration.
+Members of a society connect with each other through similar food patterns.
+People from different cultural backgrounds consume different foods with different culinary styles, including ingredients used, preparation methods, and consumption habits.
+Variations in food culture are basically due to different situations faced, which vary according to different societies.
+Religion is perceived to play a part in shaping Kuala Terengganu’s food culture, along with availability of food sources, geographical background, historical background, and migration.
 Considering that Kuala Terengganu is a predominantly Muslim district, its local food culture is by any means manifested by the prescription of Shariah Law, which is to consume halalan tayyiban and to bypass haram.
-This study attempts to review the concept of Istitābat Al-‘Arab pertaining to halal food rulings through various references found in different Quranic verses, hadith and principles.
-Also in this study, the different interpretations from major denominations in Islam (i.e. Hanafi, Maliki, Shafie and Hanbali) regarding the concept of Istitābat Al-‘Arab are discussed.
-Hence, this particular paper explains the concept of Istitābat Al-‘Arab in Shariah perspective in shaping Kuala Terengganu’s halal food culture with reference to local food rulings.
+This study attempts to review the concept of Istitābat Al-‘Arab pertaining to halal food rulings through various references found in different Quranic verses, hadith, and principles.
+Also in this study, the different interpretations from the major denominations in Islam (i.e., Hanafi, Maliki, Shafie, and Hanbali) regarding the concept of Istitābat Al-‘Arab are discussed.
+Hence, this particular paper explains the concept of Istitābat Al-‘Arab from a Shariah perspective in shaping Kuala Terengganu’s halal food culture with reference to local food rulings.